Features that cause rerouting#

 - by using astar together with the option --astar.all-distances <FILE> the A* algorithm is used together with a complete (and often huge) distance table to allow for blazing fast search.

 - CH: Contraction Hierarchies is preprocessing-based routing algorithm.
 This is very efficient when a large number of queries is expected.
-The algorithm does consider time-dependent weights.
+The algorithm does not consider time-dependent weights.
 Instead, new preprocessing can be performed for time-slices of fixed size by setting the option --weight-period <TIME>.
-The preprocessing is done without restrictions on vehicle class which reduces efficiency in multi-modal networks.

-- CHWrapper: This works like CH but performs separate preprocessing for every vehicle class that is encountered, thereby increasing routing efficiency.
+- CHWrapper: This works like CH but performs separate preprocessing for every vehicle class that is encountered, thereby enabling routing in multi modal scenarios